Jammrock/Start-Build/README.md

 4. Enter the URL or path to your settings.json file.

-5. Chill... unless you set noAutoLogon and need to sign in with every reboot.
+5. Chill... unless you disabled AutoLogon and need to sign in with every reboot.

 # settings.json